paigecaskey/Playlist/README.md

 The application uses state management techniques, such as React's useState and useEffect hooks, to keep track of user interactions and data retreived from the API.

-## Data Sources
+### Data Sources

 The application fetches additional data from the Spotify API to access user playlists, top tracks, and artist information.
 Specifically, it takes 20 of the users top songs and 20 of the users top artists, randomly chooses 2 of each, and generates recommendations based on those four criteria.

-## User Authentication
+### User Authentication

 This app uses the Authorization Code flow for user authenication on the back-end to ensure the safety of important variables.
-The [Spotify WebAPI Documentation](https://developer.spotify.com/documentation/web-api) was used as reference during develoopment.
+The [Spotify WebAPI Documentation](https://developer.spotify.com/documentation/web-api) was used as reference during development.